VI. Honor Code Violations [FN39]

 a.
 One commits plagiarism when one includes the words of another without quotation or when one includes the substantive work of another without properly crediting the source with footnotes, quotation marks, or other appropriate citation.

 b.
 The panel can infer a student’s intent based on the extent and context of the improperly cited material and whether the student has provided false citation or has manipulated the original text such that a reasonable person would conclude the student did so in order to avoid detection.

 c.
-The instructor can address disregard for proper scholarly procedure that is minimal in scope may be addressed solely as an academic matter, and can determine whether an academic penalty should be applied without pursuing resolution under the Honor Code.
-However, the instructor should treat any intentional acts of plagiarism or disregard for scholarly procedure of a significant scope as a violation of the Honor Code and address them under either Sec.
+The instructor can address disregard for proper scholarly procedure that is minimal in scope solely as an academic matter and can determine whether an academic penalty should be applied without pursuing resolution under the Honor Code.
+However, the instructor should treat any intentional acts of plagiarism or disregard for scholarly procedure of a significant scope as violations of the Honor Code and address them under either Sec.
 VIII or Sec.
 IX below.

 2. Unauthorized Assistance/Collaboration: giving unauthorized aid to another student or receiving unauthorized aid from another person on tests, quizzes, assignments, or examinations.
 Unauthorized assistance includes providing information to another about an assignment or examination prior to the conclusion of the administration of such exams/assignments to all related sections of the course unless permitted by the instructor.